Gluten Free Pumpkin Snack Cake

 And can I tell you, the best thing to do is to make this cake and let it sit in the fridge for a day or more.
 The flavors really come together, the cake absorbs some of the moisture from the frosting making it nice and gooey and the frosting thick and sticky (without being overly sweet).
 Little Dude is not really a cake kid (weird), but The Bug, The Hubby and I are lo-oving it!

-Check out all of today’s Pumpkin Week recipes at the bottom of this post.
+In addition to my recipe for the gluten free pumpkin snack cake, check out all of the other Pumpkin Week recipes at the bottom of this post.

 What’s the funniest thing your kids said incorrectly?